Coronavirus claims lives of six members of one family, infects 16 others

 Soon after, four of her uncles, Marcial Garcia, 83, Dario Jerez, 81, Alberto Toledo, 65, and Miguel Suazo, 65, died from Covid-19.
 The deceased family members lived in New York, Florida and Ecuador, and 16 others became infected but survived, she said.

-Her family is supportive, especially Garcia, who encouraged her to pursue her dreams and an education, said Teveras, who attended Barnard College in New York City.
+Her family is supportive, especially Garcia, who encouraged her to pursue her dreams and an education, said Taveras, who attended Barnard College in New York City.

 “My fondest memory of Marcial is having conversations with him about the fact that I wanted a better future for myself,” Taveras said.
 “I invited him to my college graduation, and I remember the pride in his face.
 He was the only family member, outside of my aunt, that had ever come to visit me at the university.”